 After graduating from ISU, Gregor (BS, EE and Physics, '79) received a Rotary Scholarship.
 He studied for a year at the Semiconductor Institute of the Technische Hochschule Darmstadt, FRG after which he has been fortunate to pursue a career in his chosen field of process and device development of microelectronics.
 Gregor has been a principal engineer with Honeywell, Inc. for close to 24 years where he has focused on characterization of semiconductor devices for aerospace electronics.
 He has been responsible for and directed the development of numerous generations of devices for advanced CMOS process technologies which are used to produce aerospace electronic products.
 Parts manufactured with these processes are used in satellite systems as well as space missions that have flown around Saturn and landed on Mars.
 Gregor's family includes his wife of 34 years, Connie Howard (Journalism, '77), and children, Michael and Laura who are each now pursuing graduate degrees.
 Gregor and Connie continue to enjoy and look forward to future opportunities to travel abroad.

 Sarah Fischer graduated in 2002 with a bachelor’s degree in political science and English.
 She subsequently earned a master’s degree and PhD in comparative politics from American University, where her research focused on the relationship among secularism, gender, and democratization in the Middle East.
 Sarah has lived in Istanbul and Ankara, Turkey.
-She is currently an assistant professor in the Department of Sociology at Marymount University in Arlington, VA.
+She is currently an assistant professor in the Department of Criminal Justice at Marymount University in Arlington, VA.
 In addition to being an FHP leader and member of the Honors Program while at Iowa State, Sarah was active with the Carrie Chapman Catt Center for Women and Politics.
 In 2011, Fischer received the ISU Alumni Association STATEment Maker award and in 2016, the James A. Hopson Alumni Volunteer Award.

 Blake R. Hanson graduated with his B.A. in Political Science from Iowa State University in 2012, and in 2015 received his J.D. from Drake University Law School.
 He also received National Order of the Barristers recognition for his excellence in oral advocacy.
 He is currently an attorney at the Crawford & Mauro Law Firm in Des Moines, IA.
 He specializes in civil litigation including personal injury, medical malpractice, wrongful death and employment-related matters.
 He enjoys the challenge of litigation and fighting for ordinary people in and out of the courtroom.
 In 2016, he received the Ed Campbell Rising Star Award from the Iowa Democratic Party.
 In his spare time, he enjoys giving back to the community by serving on numerous boards and committees throughout the state, including the Catt Center’s “Ready to Run Iowa” Advisory Board.
 He joined the Honors Program during his sophomore year at ISU and credits the experience for allowing him to collaborate with faculty and introducing him to a diverse group of like-minded students.